 Kubernetes – Creating Another Legacy Environment?

 Kubernetes, the open-source container orchestration system, automates deploying and scaling container-based applications.
 However, its complexity worries tech execs, who fear it may become an expensive, difficult-to-manage legacy environment with security risks.
-This blog post explores factors that could lead Kubernetes down that path and suggests ways to avoid such pitfalls.
+So, what do tech execs need to know about Kubernetes and its impact on their organizations?

 1. Complexity – The complexity of Kubernetes may lead to excessive layers of abstraction.
 This can make understanding each layer challenging for developers, resulting in fragmented deployment approaches and inconsistency across the organization.
 To address this, executives should prioritize comprehensive training and onboarding for stakeholders to foster shared understanding and best practices.